 Size of chips or fragments

-In general, the size of the chips is dictated by the time foreseen for the decomposition and transformation of branch wood in active humus in the soil, in a given climate.
+In general, the size of the chips is dictated by the time foreseen for the decomposition and transformation of branch wood into active humus in the soil, in a given climate.

 - In colder or dry climates, possibly mountainous, temperate or semi-arid, smaller chips (2 to 4cm) offer greater surface contact of the wood with the agents of transformation.